Dineshkumar-Vhananavar/Yoga-Classes-Admission-Form/README.md

 To install and use the necessary libraries, use the below command in terminal of VS Code -:

-• npm i formik  -> To install formik
+• npm i formik  -> To install formik \n
 • npm i yup     -> To install yup

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------